Qualifications - 18+

-Here are some of the qualifications you may thinking about:
+Here are some of the qualifications that you can study at post-18

 A huge range of subjects can be studied to degree level.
 First degrees usually last three or four years if you are studying full-time, longer if you study part-time or by distance learning.